-Team attorneys have acted as advociates for industry by drafting and filing comments on various federal envionrmental rule making initiatives, including:
+Team attorneys have acted as advocates for industry by drafting and filing comments on various federal environmental rulemaking initiatives, including:

 - Interstate Transport of Air Pollutants – We prepared and filed the comments on U.S. EPA’s proposed rule titled “Federal Implementation Plans to Reduce Interstate Transport of Fine Particulate Matter and Ozone; Proposed Rule” for the Midwest Ozone Group (October 1, 2010) http://www.midwestozonegroup.com/files/MOGCommentsOnProposedTransportRule.pdf

-- Power Plant Mercury Limits – We prepared and filed the comments on U.S. EPA's proposed rule titled "Clean Air Act NESHAP and NSPS Rules Affecting the EGU Sector" for the Midwest Ozone Group (August 4, 2011.)
-See attached.
+- Power Plant Mercury Limits – We prepared and filed the comments on U.S. EPA's proposed rule titled "Clean Air Act NESHAP and NSPS Rules Affecting the EGU Sector" for the Midwest Ozone Group (August 4, 2011)

 - GHG Existing Sources - American College of Environmental Lawyers (ACOEL) Memorandum on the Clean Air Act 111(d) History and Background (April 8, 2014) http://acoel.org/file.axd?file=2014%2f4%2fACOEL+ECOS+FINAL+MEMO+and+Cover.pdf

-- GHG Existing Sources - Additional comments on 111(d) rule related to GHG emissions from existing power plants are currently being prepared for the Midwest Ozone Group and will be filed by the December 1, 2014 deadline.
+- GHG Existing Sources - Additional comments on 111(d) rule related to GHG emissions from existing power plants are currently being prepared for the Midwest Ozone Group (December 1, 2014).